GET TAX RELIEF NOW!

 What Improves Outcomes

-Respond to the IRS notice within the stated deadline and provide complete documentation before the auditor reaches a determination.
-Be honest about how the space is actually used; if it doesn’t meet the exclusive-use test, don’t defend it.
+Ensure you respond to the IRS notice by the specified deadline and submit complete documentation before the auditor makes a decision.
+If the space doesn't meet the exclusive-use test, be honest about its actual use and refrain from defending it.
 Documentation created after the audit begins is weaker but acceptable if clearly labeled and dated.
 Professional representation by an accountant or enrolled agent signals credibility and shifts the auditor’s approach from investigative to collaborative.

 When to Seek Professional Help